What is Organic Search? How SEO Drives Better Results

 - Organic search doesn’t just drive qualified traffic and conversions, it also improves brand perception.

-Would you believe us if we told you one home goods startup in a $29 billion market went from zero to a 3% market share within 5 years?
-And would you believe that that same company would go public at a major valuation during that time?
-And what if we told you organic search was a major factor, with 340,000+ monthly organic traffic through our SEO services?
+Terakeet helped a home goods startup in a $29 billion market go from zero to a 3% market share within 5 years.
+That company went public at a major valuation during that time, and organic search was a major factor.

 Clearly, SEO can deliver massive ROI.
 But, although digital marketing spend has steadily increased over the years, so have your options.
 As a result, online marketing dollars are split among various activities.